 The straightforward answer is this: A hybrid architecture definition is a combination of having on-premises sources with cloud sources.
 OK, that’s easy enough to understand.
 For most companies, it’s certainly an essential component to have a hybrid cloud for your cloud adoption.
 Therefore, selecting the right cloud source benefits your company for a clever Hybrid Integration Platform strategy.
-The end goal: your business benefits.
+The end goal — your business benefits.

 Pros of adopting a hybrid cloud architecture

 When you implement a hybrid cloud architecture, you bring together the best of both worlds.
-At the heart of a hybrid cloud is a plethora of numerous things combined, so you’re certain not to go wrong if things go south for the winter.
+At the heart of a hybrid cloud is a plethora of many things combined, so you’re certain not to go wrong if things go south for the winter.

 One of the pros of hybrid cloud architecture systems is that they have come a long way.
 Private clouds can be on or off-premises.